IMF says UK should defer spending cuts if growth disappoints

 Britain's economy entered recession late last year, and the IMF said it faced headwinds from government austerity and private-sector indebtedness.

-But Osborne rejected any change to his fiscal policy in a speech earlier on Monday at his Conservative Party's annual conference.
+But Osborne rejected any change to his fiscal policy in a speech earlier on Monday at the Conservative Party's annual conference.

 "Our critics would gamble everything ... on the dubious idea that a few billion more of spending would dramatically improve the fortunes of the trillion-and-a-half pound British economy," he told fellow party members, vowing more welfare cuts.